Email Capture Landing Page – 2023 Best Practices & Examples

 Sometimes, even the best value proposition of your product or service may not be enough to entice a visitor to enter their information on your lead capture landing page.
 That's where special offers and lead magnets come into play.

-A lead magnet is a free resource that is sent in exchange for contact information – in this case, an email address.
+A lead magnet is a free resource that is sent in exchange for contact information – in this case, an email address (discover some pros and cons of using incentives on your landing page).
 Once the email address is in your marketing list of contacts, you can send the lead magnet to the recipient's inbox.

 There are lots of examples of lead magnets: